Lewis Lindsay Dyche

 After returning from his Arctic adventures, Dyche traveled the across Kansas, giving entertaining lectures with his "Magic Lantern Slides."

 The glass slides were shown using a rudimentary projector: a light behind the slides projected images onto a canvas screen.
-With his long hair and full beard, dressed in traditional Eskimo clothing, Dyche wowed the public.
+With his long hair, dressed in traditional Eskimo clothing, Dyche wowed the public.

 In 1909, Dyche became the fish and game warden of Kansas.
 He had big plans: to end the corruption of deputy wardens, rebuild and expand the state hatchery, and make stricter hunting and fishing laws for better conservation of wildlife.